 In Wachau the Danube is at its most beautiful.
 A friendly climate and steep slopes form ideal conditions for vineyards and orchards.
 Some of the best wines of Austria grow in Wachau (and so do the local apricots).
 This varied self-guided walking holiday passes steep rocks, wanders over gentle hills and meanders through scented vineyards.
 A special feature of this countryside is the many small villages where the emphasis is on good food and wine.
 In spring time the blooming flowers, in summer the fruit harvest and in autumn the grape harvest.

-Daily departures from 12 April – 19 October (inclusive)
+Daily departures from 6th April to 12th October inclusive.

 Day 1: Arrival in Krems

 Day 2: Krems to Dürnstein & Vineyards

 Walk up into the vineyards to the tower with a view over the ‘blue’ river Danube, the city Krems and the magnificent monastery Göttweig.
 Cross the hills to ruin Dürnstein or take the picturesque Talgrabensteig via Talweg to Dürnstein.

 Take the ferry from Dürnstein to Rossatz.
 Continue past the largest apricot growing area of Austria, on old tracks up to Seekopf with stunning views to the Alps.
 Optional walk along Danube through orchards to the ferry.
 In Weißenkirchen a theme trail leads through the vineyards.